Cycle Enfield is our borough’s response to Enfield’s increasing traffic congestion, and one of the highest rates of childhood obesity in London.

 Cycle Enfield aims to:

-Cycle Enfield is funded via a substantial grant from the Mayor of London and Transport for London through the Mini Holland programme.
+The scheme is funded by a substantial grant from the Mayor of London and Transport for London through the Mini Holland programme.

-We have already delivered a significant cycling infrastructure programme along the A105 Green Lanes, and are in the midst of constructing a similar project along the A1010 Hertford Road.
-There are also other connecting routes through parks and open spaces to allow people to cycle from their homes to wherever they need to go.
+We have already delivered a significant cycling infrastructure programme along the A105 Green Lanes.
+We are now in the process of creating a similar project along the A1010 Hertford Road.
+There are also various other connecting routes through parks and open spaces, away from busy roads.

 To support our new infrastructure, we are delivering a programme that includes:

-For more information on how to get involved, visit Cycle Enfield.
+For more information about how to get involved, visit Cycle Enfield.